jidongbsu/cs333/exercises/digitalsignature/README.md

-## Generate a signature and verify the signature.
+## Generate and Verify a Digital Signature

 This is a follow-up exercise of the rsa exercise, i.e., we assume the private/public key pair has already been generated.